pcmillerAcme/docs/source/index.rst

 |br|
 - Paying subscribers may choose to have their files automatically hosted on our `Microsoft Azure <https://azure.microsoft.com>`_ based global cloud provider `Content Delivery Network (CDN) <https://en.wikipedia.org/wiki/Content_delivery_network>`_ |br|
 |br|
-In the rare cases of animations being 'lost' since they were not downloaded in time, the ease with which animations are regenerated from our API easily solves this problem.
+In the rare cases of animations being 'lost' since they were not downloaded in time, the ease with which animations are regenerated from our API solves this problem.

 If you have feedback or questions on this documentation, or if you are interested in purchasing bulk quantity near real time animated codes or QR codes through ACME's API, please contact `sales@acme.codes <mailto:sales@acme.codes?subject=From%20RTD:%20Interest%20in%20ACME%20Web%20Service>`_